wobetec/f1-data-until-2022-ergast/README.md

 # f1-data-until-2022-ergast
-Repo to store data for stury
+Repo to store data for study